somphene/somphene.github.io/log/_posts/2020-05-10-10-Knowledge-Conservation.md

 * The way to "measure" the "amount of Mass" at the degree in which Charge exists is simply its scalar value or its Fundamental Law (Scalar Values will be later seen to be the Fundamental Laws at the Degree 1).
 The way to "measure" the "amount of Mass" at the degree in which Electric Field exists to meet with its dual Charge is its Flux.
 This is the Fundamental Law which Gauss had also discovered.

-* The Fundamental Law itself can be differentiated to give its Differential Form, which states that Charge is the Dual of Electric field, which is another way of stating a conservation law:
+* The Fundamental Law itself can be differentiated to give its Differential Form, which states that Charge is the Dual of Electric field, which is another way of stating a conservation law, here Flux (from its Integral) becomes divergence (Differential form):

-$$ q  = d(E) $$
+$$ q  = divergence(E) $$

 ### Magnetic Field-Magnetic Charge Duality as a form of "Knowledge is Conserved"